dimitry-ishenko-cpp/pgm-args/README.md

 ```

 `-a` and `--bar` are treated as options, and `baz`, `-c` and `--qux` are treated
-as positional parameters (unless `--bar` requires a value, in which case `baz`
+as positional parameters (unless option `--bar` requires a value, in which case
-will be treated as an option value).
+`baz` will be treated as an option value).

-:key: A token consisting of a single hyphen (`-`) is treated as an ordinary
+:key: A token consisting of a single hyphen `-` is treated as an ordinary
 non-option argument.

 ---